NERSC/spack-infrastructure/README.md

 # Spack Infrastructure

 The spack infrastructure repository contains spack configuration in the form of `spack.yaml` required to build spack stacks on Cori and Perlmutter system.
 We leverage gitlab to automate software stack deployment which is configured using the [.gitlab-ci.yml](https://software.nersc.gov/NERSC/spack-infrastructure/-/blob/main/.gitlab-ci.yml) file.
+The documentation is available at https://nersc-spack-infrastructure.rtfd.io/

 ## Spack Configuration